rust-lang/blog.rust-lang.org/posts/inside-rust/2019-11-23-const-if-match.md

 }
 ```

-However, it is sometimes okay for a `const` to contain a *type* that allows
+However, it is sometimes okay for a `const` to contain a reference to a *type*
-interior mutability, as long as we can prove that the actual *value* of that
+that may have interior mutability, as long as we can prove that the actual
-type does not.
-This is particularly useful for `enum`s with a "unit variant"
+*value* of that type does not.
+This is particularly useful for `enum`s with a
-(e.g., `Option::None`).
+"unit variant" (e.g., `Option::None`).

 ```rust
 const NO_CELL: Option<&std::cell::Cell<i32>> = None; // OK